Medical expert of the article

 - do warming procedures;

-- process with warming ointments, creams.
+- treat with warming ointments and creams.

 Prevention

 Basic preventive measures are attentiveness and caution.
-To prevent injury - in particular, elbow dislocation - you must be careful when performing any movement.
+To prevent injury – in particular, a dislocated elbow – it is necessary to be careful when performing any movements.

-- The habit of keeping your hands in your pockets increases the risk of losing your balance and falling.
+- The habit of keeping your hands in your pockets increases the risk of losing balance and falling.

 Forecast